Saturday, June 25, 2016

-EVANSTON, Illinois – With a gutsy defensive performance, the Boston Renegades eliminated the heavily favored Chicago Force from playoff contention, 17-13, Saturday night at Lazier Field.
+EVANSTON, Illinois – With a gutsy defensive performance, the Boston Renegades eliminated the heavily favored Chicago Force from the playoffs, 17-13, Saturday night at Lazier Field.
 In the Women’s Football Alliance (WFA) conference semifinal matchup, running back Whitney Zelee #33 scored both of Boston’s touchdowns in her first significant playing time of the season.
 The Renegades’ defense was lead by Jessica Penta #31 who forced a fumble and made a game high 12 tackles, and safety Brooke Gause #6 who collected a pair of interceptions and a fumble recovery as well as five tackles.

 The victory was sweet for the Renegades who lost a May 21 regular season home game to Chicago by a score of 58-14.
 In that game, starting quarterback Allison Cahill #7, sustained a shoulder injury that ended her season, her MVP campaign, and presumably Boston’s playoff chances.
 For this playoff match, Massey Ratings tabbed Chicago as a 16-point favorite with an 81% win probability, while the Pure Points model predicted a Chicago victory by 28 points, making Boston’s victory the biggest upset of the year in the WFA.